2 - Design Your Project

 The tool supports creating roof and ground mount designs

-We will help you refine the plan, and add your project to a group order.
+We will help you refine the plan, and help you prepare your order(s).

 You will need to create a detailed Electrical Installation Plan with your electrician

-- There is a Federal Income Tax credit for 30% of your total installed cost (keep all receipts for related expenses!).
+For 2020 there is a Federal Income Tax credit for 26% of your total installed cost (keep all receipts for related expenses!).

 This can include any costs for the project, including things like removing trees that would shade the array.

-- For each megawatt (1000kwh) you generate, you create one Renewable Energy Certificate (REC), which can be sold at auction quarterly.
+For each megawatt (1000kwh) you generate, you create one Renewable Energy Certificate (REC), which can be sold at auction quarterly.
 Returns are variable; for this reason, we have not included REC revenue in our payback estimates - they're just gravy.